 2. Measure the height, length, and depth of the space above your hanging cabinets.

 3. Following these dimensions, create your cubby base, dividers, and doors (if not open shelving) with plywood, or hire someone to pre-make them for you.
-It’s good to follow the same divider dimensions from the cabinets below it for a coherent result.
+It’s good to follow the same divider dimensions from the cabinetry below it for a coherent result.

 5. Paint your new upper cabinets the same color as your existing cabinetry.
 See the best white paint colors for kitchen cabinets here.